 I also don’t like having plastic bottled water as my only option for drinking, or sitting on my balcony to find others on theirs smoking.
 And so it goes.

-For most of my life I didn't think twice about these things.
-Most of us don't.
+For most of my life, I didn’t think twice about these things.
 I now think a lot about them.

-On my recent media trip to Montreal for UnDiet, I stayed at a very special place called Casa Bianca (pictured above).
-An estate house, that temporary lived it's life as a hospital, that has since been restored and converted into a guest house.
+Years ago, I stayed at a very special place called Casa Bianca (pictured above).
+An estate house, that temporarily lived its life as a hospital, that has since been restored and converted into a guest house.
 I loved it because:

 - They have a focus on supporting the health of their guests.

-- Offer organic breakfasts as part of your stay.
+- They offer organic breakfasts as part of your stay.

 - The soaps provided are all natural and made locally.